codemedic/hunyadi-md2conf/README.md

 In each case, `-v $(pwd):/data` maps the current directory to Docker container's `WORKDIR` such *md2conf* can scan files and directories in the local file system.

+The Docker image is optimized for fast builds and efficient caching.
+For more details on the build architecture, see [CONTRIBUTING.md](CONTRIBUTING.md#docker--ci-optimizations).

 Note that the entry point for the Docker container's base image is `ENTRYPOINT ["python3", "-m", "md2conf"]`.

 With the `Dockerfile` approach, you can extend the base image: